2023-2024

 Building the System

-With the audit complete and findings in hand, I began building the Figma-based UI Kit using atomic design principles, starting small and prioritizing clarity, reusability, and accessibility so components could be integrated immediately as new workflows were introduced.
-This established consistent patterns that scaled across workflows and reduced redundant implementations.
+With the audit complete, I used atomic design principles to build from the ground up, starting with typography and spacing before tackling interactive components where variation was highest.
+I prioritized clarity, reusability, and accessibility so components could be integrated immediately as new workflows were introduced, establishing consistent patterns and reducing redundant implementations.

 Visual Foundations